H. H. Champlin House: First National Bank of Enid

 Enid's First National bank is the only bank in American history to have been closed by the military.

 Champlin participated in the land run of 1893, investing in the Enid State Guaranty Bank.
 Champlin became ill and returned to Kansas.
 Upon recovery returned to operate a lumber yard with operations in Enid, Hobart, Kingfisher and Lawton.
 Charley and Sherman Goltry had taken control of the Bank during Champlin's absence, and Champlin repurchased the bank from them.
 During the wave of bank closings in March 1933, Governor William H. Murray ordered all banks in the State of Oklahoma to close.
 Champlin refused and continued to operate the bank which was financially sound.
 In response, the governor called out the National Guard.
 Captain Stephen J. England led eighteen militia men into town to close the bank, earning the First National Bank of Enid the distinction of the only bank ever to be closed by the military in American history.
 Although it survived the depression, the bank was among several banks in Enid that closed in the 1980s as a result of a bad economy.

 Champlin Oil Company

 In 1916, oil was discovered at Garber Field.
 Champlin bought the mineral rights from George Beggs, a farmer who resided in the area.
-Ary Champlin had encouraged him to do so.
-He purchased a small refinery from Victor Bolene, and built a pipeline between it and Garber Field.
-In 1920, he purchased the Goodwell Oil Company which consisted of several bulk plants and service stations.
-During his lifetime, the Champlin Oil Company expanded to operate service stations and wholesale outlets in twenty midwestern states and drilling and production operations in Oklahoma, Texas, Colorado, and New Mexico.
+During Champlin's lifetime, the Champlin Oil Company expanded to operate service stations and wholesale outlets in twenty midwestern states and drilling and production operations in Oklahoma, Texas, Colorado, and New Mexico.
 By Mr. Champlin's death in 1944, the company employed over 800 people in Enid.
 Following nine years of continued family ownership, the company went public in 1953.
+The retail business was purchased by American Petrofina, and the refinery closed, in 1984.